 RNE network

 Currently, RailNetEurope is a partnership of 38 IMs/ABs and 11 Rail Freight Corridors, who are either full or associated members, or candidate members.
 Their combined rail networks add up to well over 230 000 km.
-HS1 Ltd is a full member of RNE.
+London St. Pancras Highspeed is a full member of RNE.

 One Stop Shop (OSS)